The Three Railway Engines

 Gordon the Big Engine

-In "Down The Mine", Thomas and Gordon "formed an alliance" after learning how they are in disgrace for their misbehavior (Gordon falling into the ditch and Thomas falling down the mine).
+- In "Down The Mine", Thomas and Gordon "formed an alliance" after learning how they are in disgrace for their misbehavior (Gordon falling into the ditch and Thomas falling down the mine).

-In "Paint Pots and Queens", the two vouch for each other to the Fat Controller with Gordon asking if Thomas can run his branch line again while Thomas requests that Gordon can pull coaches again.
+- In "Paint Pots and Queens", the two vouch for each other to the Fat Controller with Gordon asking if Thomas can run his branch line again while Thomas requests that Gordon can pull coaches again.

 Duck and the Diesel Engine

-In "A Close Shave", after Duck stopped 20 runaway trucks from hurting passengers by crashing into a barber shop, the barber yells at him without knowing the scenario.
+- After Duck stopped 20 runaway trucks from hurting passengers by crashing into a barber shop, the barber yells at him without knowing the scenario.
 When the Fat Controller explains what happened, the barber is immediately sympathetic.

 Duck: That's alright, sir.
 I didn't know that either.

 The Twin Engines

-A small one, but it's comforting to know that after the last potential newcomer on trial, Duck actually hits it off right away with the twins.
+- "The Missing Coach": A small one, but it's comforting to know that after the last potential newcomer on trial, Duck actually hits it off right away with the twins.

-How all the engines jump to Donald and Douglas' defence in the last story, despite their accidents.
+- "The Deputation": How all the engines jump to Donald and Douglas' defence in the last story, despite their accidents.
 The two aren't officially part of the railway yet, but it still sends a warm feeling into your heart.
 And the ending where everyone's whistling for joy, is a grand payoff.

 Main Line Engines

-In "Buzz, Buzz", Duck's dislike for diesels was remedied after BoCo came to the sheds and revealed that he was a friend of Edward.
+- In "Buzz, Buzz", Duck's dislike for diesels was remedied after BoCo came to the sheds and revealed that he was a friend of Edward.

 - Edward, who's often mocked for being the oldest engine, uses everything in him to pull a train after a serious breakdown.
 He shows up late at the station, but the passengers are so proud of him that they give him a round of applause.

-There's also Donald and Douglas being the last of the engines to accept BoCo into the family.
+- There's also Donald and Douglas being the last of the engines to accept BoCo into the family.

-Douglas didn't hesitate for a moment after hearing Oliver's story about being in the scarpyards, and sets about to smuggle them to Sodor.
+- "Escape": Douglas didn't hesitate for a moment after hearing Oliver's story about being in the scrapyards, and sets about to smuggle them to Sodor.
 Made more heartwarming when you realise Douglas is following in his older twin's footsteps.

 Oliver The Western Engine

-Donald instantly taking to little Dilly, even after discovering it was a prank by Duck.
+- "Donald's Duck": Donald instantly taking to little Dilly, even after discovering it was a prank by Duck.
 In the TV show, Donald even calls Dilly his 'Quackerroo'.

 Duke The Lost Engine

-Granpuff is this, and a Tearjerker rolled into one.
+- "Granpuff" is this, and a Tearjerker rolled into one.
 The bond between Falcon, Stuart and Duke is beautiful, a mix of the mentor/student and father/son relationship.
 Which makes their separation super depressing, and they were like this for twenty-two years!

-Sleeping Beauty is a fantastic payoff for the whole SkR arc.
+- Sleeping Beauty is a fantastic payoff for the whole SkR arc.
 Duke is found and sent to the SkR and reunited with Sir Handel and Peter Sam, and their bond hasn't changed at all.

-In "Deep Freeze", James becomes more accepting of diesels after one of them had helped him after his injector fails.
+- In "Deep Freeze", James becomes more accepting of diesels after one of them had helped him after his injector fails.

 More About Thomas the Tank Engine

-In the ending of "Drip Tank", there's Thomas apologizing to Percy for his behavior towards him throughout the start of the book, especially when calling him a drip.
+- "Drip Tank": In the ending, there's Thomas apologizing to Percy for his rude behavior towards him throughout the start of the book, especially when he called him a drip.
 Even more heartwarming when he asks that both of them can be friends again, which makes Percy happy.